jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 # Front End vs Back End vs Full Stack
-It all started as one just like what Mark Zuckerberg did in his platform Facebook but nowadays it's getting bigger and bigger, more sophisticated technologies.
+Calm down!
+It all started as one just like what Mark Zuckerberg did in his platform Facebook.
+But nowadays it's getting
+bigger and bigger, more sophisticated technologies.

 ## What You Should Know